pondurupurnachandrarao-cmd/CPP_Programs/README.md

 8. A C++ program to check whether the given number is Even or Odd.

 9. A C++ program to check whether the given number is multiple of five or not.

+10. A C++ program to check whether a given number is even or odd based on its last digit.